twelvelabs-io/twelvelabs-python/README.md

 print(f"Uploaded {video_path}")
 ```

-Note that once the video has been successfully uploaded and indexed, the response `task` object will contain a field named `video_id` representing the unique identifier of your video.
+Note that once the video has been successfully uploaded and indexed, the response `task` object will contain a field named `video_id`, representing the unique identifier of your video.

 See the [Create a video indexing task](https://docs.twelvelabs.io/reference/create-video-indexing-task) page for more details.

 ## Perform downstream tasks

 The sections below show how you can perform the most common downstream tasks.
-For a complete list of all the features the Twelve Labs Understanding Platform provides, see [our documentation](https://docs.twelvelabs.io/docs).
+See [our documentation](https://docs.twelvelabs.io/docs) for a complete list of all the features the Twelve Labs Understanding Platform provides.

 ### Search